tbrowder/Abbreviations/README.md

   * `L` (List)

-A *List* (`L`) contains all of the valid abbreviations for the input word list, including the words themselves, sorted first be the default Raku sort and then by length (shortest first).
+A *List* (`L`) contains all of the valid abbreviations for the input word list, including the words themselves, sorted first by the default Raku sort and then by length (shortest first).

   * `S` (String)